 Mr. Parry spent 23 years as a police officer in the Royal Canadian Mounted Police.
 He has published a book titled “Managing the 9-1-1 Center” and designed a course for 9-1-1 managers based on this publication.
 For eight years, Mr. Parry was the main Police Consultant to Priority Dispatch Corp where he was involved in the design and implementation of Emergency Police call taking and dispatch protocols and inter-related systems.
 He has been a member of APCO and NENA since 1993, and has served as the chair of the NENA Education Advisory Committee for over 14 years.Eric was instrumental in developing NENA’s Center Manager Certification Program, and in June 2009 was presented with the William E. Stanton Award recognizing his contributions to public safety com

-Capt.
-Haight (Kevin) joined the Idaho State Police (ISP) in October of 1999 after moving from Florida, where he was the contracts administrator for a road construction firm.
-During his ISP career, he has served in the following areas: Recruiter, Field Training Officer, Honor Guard member, Commercial Vehicle Safety Level III inspector, Crash and Crime Scene Reconstructionist, Patrol Sergeant, Lieutenant over the patrol division of ISP’s District 4, and is now the Captain over Statewide Communications.
-He has also served as: Law Enforcement Liaison for the Idaho Department of Transportation's Office of Highway Safety in District 4; was a member of their Strategic Highway Safety Plan's Aggressive Driving Committee; was a member of the Twin Falls Traffic Safety Commission, an Idaho Emergency Communications Commission commissioner; and serves as the chairman of Idaho’s PSAP Standards & Training Committee.
-He completed the Northwestern University's School of Police Staff and Command college in 2011 and is currently working towards his Bachelor’s Degree in Business Management (Organizational Leadership).
-Kevin and his wife, Anita, have three beautiful daughters.
-They have owned an Assisted Living facility in southern Idaho since 2005, and prior to that, Kevin also owned and operated a successful painting business.
-He loves the beautiful mountains of the western Rocky Mountains, where hunting and camping is his passion.
+Captain Kevin Haight joined the Idaho State Police (ISP) in October of 1999 after moving from Florida, where he was the contracts administrator for a road construction firm.
+During his ISP career, he has served in the following areas: Recruiter, Field Training Officer, Honor Guard Officer, Commercial Vehicle Safety Level III Inspector, Crash and Crime Scene Reconstructionist, Patrol Sergeant, Patrol Lieutenant, and is currently the Captain of Statewide Communications for ISP.
+Captain Haight has also served as a Law Enforcement Liaison for the Idaho Department of Transportation's Office of Highway Safety, was a member of their Strategic Highway Safety Plan's Aggressive Driving Committee, and served on the Twin Falls City Traffic Safety Commission.
+He is currently appointed as a commissioner on the Idaho Public Safety Communications Commission by Idaho’s governor and serves as the Chairman of Idaho’s PSAP Standards & Training Committee.
+Captain Haight holds a B.A. degree in Business Management (Organizational Leadership) from Ohio Christian University.
+He also completed Northwestern University Center for Public Safety’s School of Police Staff and Command in 2011.

 Currently Nancy is a senior consultant in the network/ 9-1-1 practice at Mission Critical Partners, Inc., focusing on governance and policy issues in 911 agencies.
 She has in-depth knowledge of public safety communications, operations and technology developed over her 30+ year career in the industry.
 Nancy has coordinated, executed, and managed the enhanced 9-1-1 systems, 800 MHz interoperable regional radio system, and regional EMS Programs in the Mid-West.
 She has assisted clients in analyzing their existing voice and data systems, strategic planning, policy development, exploration of stakeholder service expectations, networks, governance, political implications of consolidation, transitioning to new network technologies and infrastructure to achieve credible solutions for improved emergency services to their communities.
 She is experience with and knowledge of the management aspects of PSAP operations policy and systems and has assisted customers in finding turn-key solutions to shared PSAP governance, operations, systems, and facilities.